-Thickened skin can appear on the hands and feet or anywhere that excess rubbing occurs.
-Calluses, a type of hyperkeratosis, are formed when improperly fitting shoes are worn, and the heel or sole skin is rubbed.
+Thickened skin can appear on the hands and feet, or anywhere that excess rubbing occurs.
+Calluses, a type of hyperkeratosis, form when improperly fitting shoes are worn, and the skin on the heel or sole is rubbed.

-Human skin contains a protein called keratin that can become overgrown as the boy responds to additional pressure or irritation.
-When the skin becomes hard and thickened, it is called hyperkeratosis.
+Human skin contains a protein called keratin that can become overgrown in response to additional pressure or irritation.
+When the skin becomes hard and thickened, it is referred to as hyperkeratosis.
 There are many types of hyperkeratosis, including calluses, corns, warts, and more.

-Hyperkeratosis can also appear when the body is fighting an infection or due to overexposure to the sun.
-It can be caused by chemicals or inflammation as well.
+Hyperkeratosis can also occur when the body is fighting an infection or due to excessive sun exposure.
+It can also be caused by chemicals or inflammation.
 By building up the protective layer of skin, the body fights the intrusion or health threat.

 How Can I Prevent Hyperkeratosis on My Feet?

 Like many other foot ailments, the best way to prevent hyperkeratosis is to wear properly fitting footwear.
-Shoes that do not rub excessively on heels or soles can help to avoid the thickened skin that can cause calluses and corns.
+Shoes that do not rub excessively on the heels or soles can help prevent the thickened skin that can cause calluses and corns.

 Ill-fitting footwear can cause painful corns that continue to thicken and develop more layers of skin until they are unbearable and require treatment.
-If footwear is changed, sometimes corns will recede on their own.
+If footwear is changed, corns may sometimes recede on their own.
 If they do not, a corn removal procedure may be necessary to relieve the pain and discomfort.

 Calluses on the soles and heels can help protect feet from thorns, rocks, and similar injuries when walking barefoot.
 However, they can also mask underlying problems.
-Hyperkeratosis is not generally a harmful condition unless it is a symptom of a more significant issue.
+Hyperkeratosis is generally not a harmful condition unless it is a symptom of a more significant underlying issue.

-Sometimes hyperkeratosis is present at birth, and it can be hereditary.
+Hyperkeratosis can sometimes be present at birth and may be hereditary.
 However, it can also be an early symptom of skin cancer when it appears later in life.
 Other forms of hyperkeratosis that can be painful and uncomfortable are eczema and psoriasis.

 What Kinds of Hyperkeratosis Grow on the Feet?